Guide on How To Embed a Survey in an Email Newsletter

 Best examples of embedded email surveys

-Service quality assessment in the scale-type survey
+Service quality assessment in a scale-type survey

 Typeform and Dropbox use a scale-type survey to learn about the attitudes of their customers: